Protofy-xyz/Protofy/README.md

 You may potentially want to have the native module transpiled for the next app.
 If you get error messages with `Cannot use import statement outside a module`, you may need to use `transpilePackages` in your `next.config.js` and add the module to the array there.

+🚨 Remember to run the ```yarn```  at the root of your project after installing any package.
+This is necessary because we need to update the dependencies of the entire monorepo when installing them.
 ## Roadmap
 Comming soon...

 ## Credits and references
-Many thanks [@natew] for creating the original starter and to [@FernandoTheRojo](https://twitter.com/fernandotherojo) for the Solito starter monorepo which the original [@natew] starter was forked from.
+Many thanks [@natew](https://twitter.com/natebirdman) for creating the original starter and to [@FernandoTheRojo](https://twitter.com/fernandotherojo) for the Solito starter monorepo which the original [@natew](https://twitter.com/natebirdman) starter was forked from.
 Check out Fernando Rojo his [talk about using expo + next together at Next.js Conf 2021](https://www.youtube.com/watch?v=0lnbdRweJtA).